Certificate III in Individual Support (Ageing & Disability) [Superseded]

 Job Training Institute does not deliver this course through third party arrangements.
 We use brokers or agents for recruitment of students, but not for training.
 Job Training Institute is responsible for the quality of the training and assessment in compliance with VET standards, and for the issuance of the AQF certification documentation

-This course will be delivered at one of our campuses or a hired venue.
-Some students may take the option of attending weekly online classes.
+Simulation class will be delivered at one of our campuses or a hired venue.
+Some students may take the option of attending online classes depending upon Individual cases.

 Some assignments that you will undertake may include: